kludda/home_es_sim/README.md

       - *home_consumption
 ```

-Then we can start to add configurations we'd like to evaluate.
+Then we can start to add additional configurations we'd like to evaluate.

 Example PV only:
 ```